Robbie Grossman Player Props: Rangers vs. Yankees

 Robbie Grossman At The Plate

-- Grossman has a double, two home runs and seven walks while hitting .215.
+- Grossman has three doubles, three home runs and seven walks while batting .246.

-- Grossman will look to extend his eight-game hitting streak.
-He's batting .333 with one homer in his last games.
+- Grossman enters this game on a nine-game hitting streak.
+In his last outings, he's hitting .389 with two homers.

-- This year, Grossman has recorded at least one hit in 12 of 20 games (60.0%), and had multiple hits twice.
+- In 61.9% of his games this season (13 of 21), Grossman has picked up at least one hit, and in three of those games (14.3%) he recorded at least two.

-- He has hit a long ball in two of 20 games played this season, and in 2.7% of his plate appearances.
+- Looking at the 21 games he has played this year, he's hit a home run in three of them (14.3%), and in 3.8% of his trips to the plate.

-- Grossman has an RBI in five of 20 games this year, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in two contests.
+- Grossman has picked up an RBI in six games this year (28.6%), with more than one RBI in four of those contests (19.0%).

-- In eight games this season (40.0%), he has scored, including multiple runs twice.
+- He has scored in 42.9% of his games this season, with two or more runs scored in 14.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.